ravidziv/academic-kickstart/content/home/contact.md

 email_form = 2
 +++

 I'm always happy to hear interesting ideas and explore new collaborations.
-Whether you're thinking about a research question, building an AI system, or looking for an advisor, I'd love to hear from you.
+Whether you have a research question, a joint project in mind, or an AI system you're building, I'd love to hear from you.

 Email me at [ravidziv@gmail.com](mailto:ravidziv@gmail.com).